5 ways to increase revenue without killing profit

 A smarter alternative is bundling.
 Package several products or services together at a combined discount.
 The discount is spread across multiple items, so you sell more while protecting your margin on most of the bundle.

-2. Finding new customers
+2. Find new customers

 Up your referral game